HIV (human immunodeficiency virus) is a virus that damages your immune system.

 Where can I get an HIV test?

-An HIV test can be done at:
+An HIV test can be done in person at:

 - a sexual health clinic or genitourinary medicine (GUM) clinic

 - an HIV testing centre run by a charity